achrefbs/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 9 - a function that finds the biggest integer of a list.
 10 - a function that finds all multiples of 2 in a list.
 11 - a function that deletes the item at a specific position in a list.
+12 - switch value of a and b